Latin American entrepreneurs develop 6 new ways to avoid contamination by disposable materials

 While Ecofilter finds the virtues of a vice, the company Biofase, also Mexican, finds solutions to contamination in a well-loved and nutritious food, the avocado.

-Scott Munguia, the creator of this company, discovered that in the seed of the avocado there is a biopolymer that can be extracted and turned into bioplastic resins that, as you can guess by the name, are very similar to the plastic that we use every day.
+Scott Munguia, the creator of this company, discovered that in the seed of the avocado there is a biopolymer that can be extracted and turned IGNORE INTO bioplastic resins that, as you can guess by the name, are very similar to the plastic that we use every day.

 According to the Biofase website, they can be processed with all conventional methods for molding plastic and can replace certain applications of polyethylene, polypropylene and polystyrene.